 The contents of the letters written by my father were a virtual treasure trove of my childhood.
 Stories about the three of us boys being born, my older brother starting first grade and me learning to read right along with him.
 All kinds of day-to-day activities.
 The most startling for me however, although I had come to know about the incident in a roundabout way over the passage of years, was seeing in my father's own hand his written confirmation of me being taken, without his approval, to India as a young boy even before the death of my mother.

 Further backing up the confirmation by my father were three yellowed handwritten letters that had been sent to him from India.
 However, until I unsealed them, none of the three letters appeared to have ever been opened.
-The thing is, during the time period we are talking about here, that is, when the letters were actually written and mailed, because hostilities continued around the globe between Allied and Axis powers, letters mailed from overseas were typically opened and/or censored and/or both.
+The thing is, during the time period the letters were actually written and mailed, because hostilities continued around the globe between Allied and Axis powers, letters mailed from overseas were typically opened and/or censored and/or both.
 I can offer no clear reason or explanation as to how or why the three letters slipped through unopened and uncensored, only that they did.
 It has been suggested to me it could be because it was quite apparent the letters were from a civilian directed to a civilian as well as being from India, far removed from the action --- as well as being under British post.

 The earliest dated letter was written on a letterhead from a steamship line.
 The second dated letter was on a letterhead from a hotel in India, and the third on a letterhead from an India-based American religious sect.
 The first two were postmarked several weeks apart from India with the third a month or so after the last of the two, from Liverpool, England.
 All were written with an apparent preordained assumption of understanding by my father, but seemed highly cryptic to me because at the time of my reading of the letters I had very little to no real background knowledge relating to any of the circumstances contained therein.
-The two that carried the India postmarks went on-and-on mostly just rambling with excuses of why I had been taken to India in the first place and how good it was going to be for me in the longrun.
-The Liverpool letter, except for several long incoherent paragraphs about picking up a live survivor or two or none at all amongst several dead in a life raft sometime before arriving or after leaving Cape Town, South Africa, circulated mostly around the logistics of bringing me home along with a brief mention of the possibility of me somehow being sick, all the while avoiding any previous mention of how great it would be for me to be in India.(see)
+The two that carried the India postmarks went on-and-on mostly just rambling with excuses of why I had been taken to India in the first place and how good it was going to be for me in the long run.
+Except for several long incoherent paragraphs about picking up a live survivor or two or none at all amongst several dead in a life raft sometime before arriving or after leaving Cape Town, South Africa, The Liverpool Letter circulated mostly around the logistics of bringing me home along with a brief mention of the possibility of me somehow being sick, all the while avoiding any previous mention of how great it would be for me to be in India.(see)

 III.
 THE TRIP TO INDIA